percona/k8spxc-docs/docs/options.md

 $ kubectl create -f deploy/my-pxc-secret.yaml
 ```

+!!! note

-**NOTE**: Do not forget to restart Percona XtraDB Cluster to ensure the
+    Do not forget to restart Percona XtraDB Cluster to ensure the
     cluster has updated the configuration.

 ## Make changed options visible to Percona XtraDB Cluster